in43sh/code-the-dream-assignment/README.md

 - Git, GitHub
 - Markdown

-## To use my project locally, you would need to download my project and inside of it run the following command:
+## To use my project locally, you would need to download my project and inside of it run the following command

     npm install